Tmeister/idea-factory/readme.md

 ### Features
 * AJAX powered front-end submission and voting
 * Limited to logged in users for now
+* 1 vote allowed per user per idea
 * Emails the admin of a new submission
+* Extensible with hooks and actions on events
+* More ideas loaded with AJAX on front-end
+* Mobile friendly

 ---